Prescriptions

 Are you chasing your prescription too early?
 Most requests are processed within 72 hours.

-If it has been processed through the pharmacy, or it has been left at Lower Farnham Road Branch surgery it could take an extra working day to reach the prescriptions team.
+If you requested it via the pharmacy, or it has been handed in at Lower Farnham Road surgery it could take an extra working day to complete.

 Why has my medication been rejected?

-We will endeavour to contact you if there is a problem with your prescription request, and what the reason is.
+We will try to contact you if there is a problem with your prescription request, and advise what the problem is.